maoruibin/AppPlus/README.md

 ### Describtion ###

-A open source android application and used to manage app(export\share apk file etc).
+AppPlus is a open source android application,and used to manage app,export apk,watch recent processes.

 [中文介绍](/doc/README_CN.md)